spencerkarofsky/neuralNetwork/README.md

 May 2023

-I am a passionate and ambitious computer science major, with professional interests in machine learning, neural networks, robotics, autonomous systems, and computer vision.

 I have recently been teaching myself neural networks.
 To gain a solid understanding of the fundamentals, I implemented a basic neural network that performs linear regression on a numpy array.